finance calculator

 Does this calculator use official GSA or IRS rates?

-Can I use different rates for different days?
+Can I use different rates for different days or locations?

-This simple calculator uses one full-day rate and one travel-day percentage for the whole trip.
-If your rate changes by location or date, run separate calculations and add the totals.
+This simple calculator uses one full‑day rate and one travel‑day percentage for the whole run.
+If your rate changes by location or date, run separate calculations for each segment of the trip and add the totals together.

 Related calculators

-This per diem calculator provides a simplified estimate based on user-entered rates and a single travel-day percentage.
-It does not incorporate location-specific government tables, employer policy nuances, or tax rules.
-Always confirm per diem guidelines and reimbursement amounts with your employer, client, or tax advisor before relying on this estimate.
+This per diem calculator provides a simplified estimate based on user‑entered rates and a single travel‑day percentage.
+It does not incorporate location‑specific government tables, detailed employer policy nuances, or tax rules.
+Always confirm per diem guidelines, documentation requirements, and reimbursement amounts with your employer, client, or tax advisor before relying on this estimate.